kubestellar/kubeflex/docs/users.md

 - vcluster: this is based on the [vcluster project](https://www.vcluster.com) and provides the ability to create pods in the hosting namespace of the hosting cluster.
 - host: this control plane type exposes the underlying hosting cluster with the same control plane abstraction used by the other control plane types.
+- external: this control plane type exposes an external cluster with the same control plane abstraction used by the other control plane types.

 ## Control Plane Backends